-David Olusoga’s Black and British is a revealing exploration of the extraordinarily long relationship between the British Isles and the people of Africa, published to accompany the landmark BBC Two series which begins this week.
+David Olusoga’s Black and British is a revealing exploration of the extraordinarily long relationship between the British Isles and the people of Africa, published to accompany the landmark BBC Two series which aired in 2016.

 Here, in extracts taken from his new book, David introduces some significant, but often forgotten, figures in black British history, from the African trumpeter in the Tudor Courts to Queen Victoria’s African God daughter.